wso2/docs-ei/en/micro-integrator/docs/develop/creating-artifacts/creating-a-proxy-service.md

     </tr>
     <tr class="even">
     <td>Transformer proxy</td>
     <td>This template creates a proxy service that transforms all the incoming requests using XSLT and then forwards them to a given endpoint.
-It can also transform responses from the backend service.</td>
+If required it can also transform responses from the back-end service according to an XSLT that you specify.</td>
     </tr>
     <tr class="odd">
     <td>Log Forward proxy</td>